tusen-ai/naive-ui/src/auto-complete/demos/enUS/custom-input.demo.md

 # Custom Input Element

-You can replace auto-complete's input element.
+You can also replace the input element of the auto-complete component.

 ```html
 <n-auto-complete